Understand the Long-Term Risks of Concussions from Vehicle Collision

 Protecting Your Right to Just Compensation After a Concussion Diagnosis

 Due to the potential for long-term effects, individuals who are diagnosed with concussions following auto accidents must take appropriate steps to protect their legal rights.
 Under Colorado law, accident victims are entitled to just compensation for the current and future financial and non-financial effects of their injuries; and, for individuals diagnosed with concussions and other forms of TBI, these effects can be substantial.
-If you suffered a concussion in an auto accident in which someone else was to blame, an experienced personal injury attorney may be able to help you recover just compensation for:
+If you suffered a concussion in an auto accident in which someone else was to blame, an experienced car accident lawyer may be able to help you recover just compensation for:

 - Loss of income and future earning capacity if the effects of your concussion prevent you from working